Sleep Apnea Self-Test

 Do you snore loudly?
 (Louder than talking or loud enough to be heard through closed doors?)

-Often feel tired, fatigued or sleepy
+Do you often feel tired, fatigued or sleepy during the daytime?

 High blood pressure